Fillers gone wrong? | Help and advice from the experts on Dissolving filler with hylase.

 There is no harm in reaching out, sending a picture or even attending and it turning out to be nothing.
 You will not be scolded or judged.
 We are here to help.
 But ignoring potentially serious symptoms can end in severely detrimental outcomes.

-Smileworks General Number: 0151 236 5166 *you should call this within office hours, which are Monday-Thursday 9am-9pm and Friday-Saturday 9am-5:30pm* Smileworks Emergency Number: 07507847521 *you should call this number outside of our regular opening hours only*
+Smileworks General Number: 0151 236 5166 *you should call this within office hours, which are Tuesday-Thursday 9am-9pm and Monday & Friday 9am-5:30pm* Smileworks Emergency Number: 07507847521 *you should call this number outside of our regular opening hours only*

 At this point we would like to make it clear that if you are a healthcare practitioner and out of your depth in the treatment of complications, Dr MJ Rowland-Warmann will always try to assist you in confidence.